Rolling Student Loans Into A Mortgage: The Pros, Cons And Alternatives

 Students today leave college with an average debt load of $29,000.
-Balancing student debt on top of a mortgage and other monthly obligations can feel near impossible.
-Many graduates consider rolling their student loans into their mortgage to help with the debt.
+Balancing student debt on top of a mortgage and other monthly obligations can feel nearly impossible.
+Many graduates consider rolling their student loans into their mortgage to help manage their debt.

 While buying a house with student loan debt is possible, it’s not always the best idea to roll the debt into your mortgage.
 Like any financial decision, there are pros and cons to both sides.
 If you’re thinking about confronting your student loan debt, read on to determine if rolling student loans into a mortgage is a good idea.